Cleveland Clinic logo

 What can I expect if I have this condition?

-With medical advances, the outlook for babies with tetralogy of Fallot is better than it was in the past.
-Surgical treatment is very effective in correcting structural defects and blood flow through the heart.
-With an experienced congenital heart disease surgeon, surgical repair of the defect in adults has a very high success rate.
+With medical advances, the outlook for children with tetralogy of Fallot is better than it was in the past.
+Surgery is very effective in correcting structural defects and blood flow through the heart.
+With an experienced surgeon, surgical repair of the defect in adults has a very high success rate.

-Most babies who have surgery today to fix tetralogy of Fallot will have active lives.
-But people with repaired ToF typically have some restrictions on certain strenuous activities, like competitive sports.
+Most children who have surgery today to fix tetralogy of Fallot will have active lives.
+But people with repaired ToF typically have some limits on certain strenuous activities, like sports.
 Long-term survival after ToF repair is very good.
 Most people who undergo repair are alive 30 years later.
-Without a repair, 1 out of 3 people with tetralogy of Fallot live to age 10.

-Some adults who had tetralogy of Fallot surgery as infants may develop issues that require medicines, medical care or surgery in adulthood.
-Adults should consult with their cardiologist before having surgery on a different part of their body.
+Some adults who had tetralogy of Fallot surgery as infants may develop issues that require medicines, medical care, surgery or even a transplant in adulthood.
+Adults should consult with their cardiologist before having surgery on a different part of their body and before becoming pregnant.

 Is there anything I can do to help my child feel better?

 Until your baby has surgery, you can help them through tet spells.
-When your baby has trouble breathing, put them into a squatting position.
-(Push their knees to their chest.)
-Squatting helps move more blood to their lungs.
+When your baby has trouble breathing, push their knees to their chest (squatting position).
+This helps move more blood to their lungs.

 It’s also helpful to make sure your child is drinking enough fluids and isn’t exerting themselves too much.